schinger/FullLLM/README.md

 As they were walking, Lily saw a big, red balloon in the park.
 She asked her mom, "What's wrong, mom?"
 Her mom said, "I'm sorry, Lily.
 I didn't know what to do."
 Lily said, "I don't know, I will help you."
 Her mom smiled and said, "Yes, Lily.
 You are a good friend."
 ```
-What if we just want to fit the target length and don't care about the quality of the story? set `--init_kl_coef=0.0` which remove the KL penalty term in PPO loss.
+What if we just want to fit the target length and don't care about the quality of the story? set `--init_kl_coef=0.0` which remove the KL penalty term.

 ### Just learn the target length